SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Kenn-Chong.md

 ### About

-I love to dance alot, and I really like to improve myself every day
+Hi!
+I am normally hard at work to grind out my part time job AND my full time academic schedule

 ### Why Do I Want To Be a SASE Mentor?

-My Career goals is to become a full-stack software engineer
+I just want to talk to more people and to give back some experiences to the community

 ### Career Goals

-I just want to talk to more people and to give back some experiences to the community
+My Career goals is to become a full-stack software engineer

 ### Co-ops